emilypx/appfair.github.io/index.md

 App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the SwiftUI framework to provide a truly native application user interface.
 This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.
+But unlike other platform-native storefronts, there is no required developer application, fees, or recurring subscriptions, nor is there any review process or delays in issuing updates.
+And the App Fair's "Source Transparency" requirement means that there is always visibility into exactly what code is running on your device.

 ## The Structure of the App Fair project